alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-03-06-why-erb-should-be-preferred-to-jinja2-for-devops-templating.md

 But is it good for code generation in general?
 Because in DevOps, Jinja2 is not used for generating HTML web pages, but for configuration files, YAML documents, human readable text, Markdown source code, and so on.

-In this post I compare Jinja2's features with ERB, and I argue that the community could do well to return to ERB.
+In this post I compare some of Jinja2's features with ERB, and I argue that the community could do well to return to ERB.

 ## DevOps tools using Jinja2